Real Estate in Scotland

 We asked foreigners in Scotland what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in Scotland by using online real estate websites, such as Rightmove, Zoopla, and PrimeLocation, which offer a wide range of properties for sale and rent.
 Additionally, expats can contact local real estate agents who specialize in helping expats find homes in Scotland.
-Expats can also search for homes in Scotland by attending open houses and property viewings, or by networking with other expats who may have knowledge of available properties," explained one expat in Scotland.
+Expats can also search for homes in Scotland by attending open houses and property viewings, or by networking with other expats who may have knowledge of available properties," wrote one expat who made the move to Scotland.

 About the Author